postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

 ## Connecting to a repository

 You can connect an API in Postman to your remote Git-based repository.
 This enables you to sync changes between the repository and Postman.
+You can connect to a [cloud-hosted repository](#connecting-to-a-cloud-hosted-repository) or to an [on-premises repository](#connecting-to-an-on-premises-repository).

 Keep in mind the following when connecting to a repository: